Top Best Practices of Digital Marketing for Small Businesses

 You can’t sell something if you don’t know whom to sell it to.

-By definition, a target audience is a consumer cluster that shares similar behavioral characteristics, demographics, age, location, gender, employment, income, and many other insights that could clarify their actions so you can meet them (at least) halfway.
+By definition, a target audience is a consumer cluster that shares similar behavioral characteristics, demographics, age, location, gender, employment, income, and many others.
+These insights could clarify their actions so you can meet them (at least) halfway.

-So, anything you create, advertise, and sell to them must be on point and answer their pain points, as they decide whether your business is relevant, thus spending money on your venue, products, and services.
+So, anything you create, advertise, and sell to them must be on point and answer their pain points.
+Thus, they decide whether your business is relevant for spending money on your venue, products, and services.

 Since your website is up and running, you can start identifying your target audience through different marketing actions.
 First, you will be Google Analytics, then create your buyer persona, and always check your analytics to refine your target audience better.